Chibraax/christfetch/README.md

 Currently working only on Linux.

 # Installation
-Chrisfetch is written mainly in C++ and Conan as package manager.
+Chrisfetch is written mainly in C++, Conan as package manager and Cmake as build system.
 In order to install christfetch you will need few tools.

   `g++`